 configure themselves.
 In most cases, all you need to do is plug in

 your USB or FireWire MIDI interface and boot up some MIDI software and

 off you go.

-host (PC) and a device, so it is not possible to connect to USB
+host (PC), so it is not possible to connect two USB MIDI

 devices to each other as it is with two MIDI DIN devices.
-(This may
+(This could

 change sometime in the future with new versions of USB).
-Since
+USB-MIDI